Sena Dynasty – Notes

 Gita Govinda:

-• The “Gita Govinda,” composed by Jayadeva during the reign of Ballala Sena, is a prominent work in Sena Literature.
-It is considered one of the finest examples of classical Sanskrit poetry.
+• The “Gita Govinda,” made by Jayadeva during King Ballala Sena’s rule, is an important work in Sena Literature.

-• Jayadeva was One of the most renowned poets associated with the Sena Dynasty.
+• Jayadeva was one of the most famous poets connected to the Sena Dynasty.

-• It consists of 12 chapters, each containing songs and verses that celebrate the love and divine union of Lord Krishna and Radha.
-The work is known for its lyrical beauty and intricate poetic composition.
+• It has 12 chapters, each with songs and lines that praise the love and divine union of Lord Krishna and Radha.

 Sena Administration

-Hierarchy: The administration was organized hierarchically.
-The king held the highest position, followed by a council of ministers and officials who assisted in governing the kingdom.
-Bhuktipati, Mandalpati, and Vishayapati are common royal officers.
-Evidence suggests that the Sena kings granted land concessions to their Rajmahishi or Queen.
-Through official grants, land was also given to the Purohita and Mahapurohita families.
-This demonstrates how highly regarded and significant the Purohitas and Mahapurohitas were.
+Hierarchy: The way the administration was set up followed a hierarchy.
+The king had the highest position, followed by a group of ministers and other people who helped run the kingdom.
+Common positions for royal officers were Bhuktipati, Mandalpati, and Vishayapati.
+Evidence shows that the Sena kings gave parts of land to their Rajmahishi or Queen.
+Through official documents, land was also given to families of the Purohita and Mahapurohita.
+This illustrates how respected and important the Purohitas and Mahapurohitas were in their roles.

-Local Administration: The kingdom was divided into smaller administrative units, such as districts or provinces, each of which was governed by local officials appointed by the king.
-Mahamudradhkrita and Mahasarbadhkrita had been chosen by the Bengali Senas.
-The name Mahadharmadhyakshya was also used for the highest judge.
+Local Administration: The kingdom was split into smaller governing areas, like districts or provinces, each run by nearby chiefs chosen by the king.
+Mahamudradhkrita and Mahasarbadhkrita were the names for Bengali Senas who were selected.
+The top judge was also sometimes called Mahadharmadhyakshya.

-The military: The military officers also took new names under the Senas of Bengal.
-Mahapilupati, Mahaganastha, and Mahabyutpati may be cited in this context.
+The military: The military commanders also adopted new names under the Senas of Bengal.
+Examples that can be mentioned in this context include Mahapilupati, Mahaganastha, and Mahabyutpati.

 FAQs on Sena Dynasty